savasy/TurkishWordEmbeddings/README.md

 We design a framework to automatically detect semantic relation for Turkish Language.
 The implementation is mostly done in Python Language.

-We also provide Turkish Word Embeedings for over 900k words, leaving iflected words as it is, e.g. söyledi, arabaların, öğrencilere.
+We also provide Turkish Word Embeedings for over 900k words, leaving inflected words as it is, e.g. söyledi, arabaların, öğrencilere.

-Abtract of the study
+There are two approaches implemeted here: One is classifiation and other is projection learning.
+We write two papers, their abstract as follows

+PAPER 1: Classification of Semantic Relation Pairs in Turkish Using Word Embeddings

 Recent studies showed that neural network language models (NNLM) have been effectively and successfully applied to a variety of natural language processing (NLP) tasks.